Nis-chal-Jain/vibeathon-postcheck-teamdiamonds/README.md

 - memory

-however this gets complicated and hard to manage and are prone to errors.
+However this gets complicated and hard to manage and are prone to errors.

-hence many businesses tend towards industrial accounting software such as zoho workbooks , tally etc which introduces the problem of being too complex
+Hence many businesses tend towards industrial accounting software such as zoho workbooks , tally etc which introduces the problem of being too complex and require trained professionals.

-Also comunication gap between the proprietor and accountant exist which can lead to default cheques
+Also comunication gap between the proprietor and accountant exist which can lead to default cheques.

 ## Our Solution — PostCheck